Zrazy

-Zrazy (Polish: zrazy /pl/, Lithuanian: zrazai or mušti suktinukai) is a meat roulade dish popular in Poland (Silesian rouladen), western Belarus and Lithuania.
-Its origin can be traced back to the times of the Polish–Lithuanian Commonwealth.
+Zrazy or zrazi (Polish: zrazy /pl/, Lithuanian: zrazai or mušti suktinukai) is a meat roulade dish popular in Poland (Silesian rouladen), western Belarus and Lithuania.
+Its origin can be traced back to the time of the Polish–Lithuanian Commonwealth.

 Ingredients

 Classic zrazy have a rolled shape and are made of thin slices of beef, which is flavored with salt and pepper and stuffed with vegetables, mushrooms, eggs, and potato.

 History

 It is unknown exactly when this dish was invented as well as which region of the former Polish–Lithuanian Commonwealth first produced it; both Poland and Lithuania claim to have created zrazy.

 In its traditional shape, it probably comes from Lithuanian cuisine, although its name comes from Polish and means a slice of meat or roast cut off from the whole.